ICR-Services/.github/profile/README.md

 Acknowledgement of the services does not preclude or replace individual co-authorship for team members in acknowledgement of their contributions.

-Instructions for ICR service owners on managing and maintaing dois for each service are [here](https://github.com/ICR-Services/Instructions)
+Instructions for ICR service owners on managing and maintaining DOIs for each service are [here](https://github.com/ICR-Services/Instructions)

-Each service has their own repo with a doi, summarised here.
+Each service has their own repo with a doi, summarised below.
 Click on the links for a full description of the service.:

 ---